GoogleCloudPlatform/dataflow-solution-guides/pipelines/market_intelligence/README.md

 export REGION=<YOUR CLOUD REGION>
 ```

-Leave the rest of variables untouched, although you can override them if you prefer.
+You can leave the remaining variables at their default values, but feel free to override them if you have specific preferences or requirements.

-After you edit the script, load those variables into the environment
+Once you've finished editing the script, make sure to source it again to load the updated variables into your current environment by running the following command.

 ```sh
 source scripts/00_set_environment.sh
 ```

-And then run the script that builds and publishes the custom Dataflow container.
-This container will
-contain the Gemma model, and all the required dependencies.
+Next, run the script to build and publish the custom Dataflow container.
+This container will include the Gemma model and its necessary dependencies.

 ```sh
 ./scripts/01_build_and_push_container.sh